j4rl/memer/README.md

 3. Visit `upload.php` to add memes and adjust the interval/retention settings.
 4. Use `index.php` on the kiosk display; it keeps looping, purges expired files, and reloads itself so any new upload shows up on the next cycle.
 5. Optional: open `files.php` to review every asset, see when it expires, and delete unneeded items individually or in bulk.

+## Security Notes
+- This app does not implement any authentication or access control.
+It is intended for use in trusted environments only.
+- The upload mechanism performs basic validation on file extensions and MIME types, but further security hardening may be necessary depending on deployment context.
+- Always ensure your web server and PHP installation are kept up to date with the latest security patches.
+- Consider running this application in a sandboxed environment or behind a firewall to limit exposure.
+- Regularly monitor the `uploads/` directory and associated logs for any suspicious activity.
+- Have a strictly limited set of people with access to the upload and management interfaces.

+## From the Author
+This project was created by Charlie Jarl.
+Feel free to reach out via [GitHub](https://github.com/j4rl).
+This project was created as a propaganda server for displaying memes in a kiosk setting.